CYFOR Blog

 What is Computer Forensics?

 What is Computer Forensics?
 It is a specialist process that involves the analysis of Electronically Stored Information (ESI) that is stored on electronic devices, such as desktop computers, laptops and external hard drives.
 This digital forensic analysis is executed via a methodical approach to verify factual information within civil or criminal matters.
-The process is reliant on strict adherence to the ACPO Guidelines so that the integrity of the digital evidence is admissible in court.
+The process is reliant on strict adherence to the Forensic Science Regulator Code of Practice so that the integrity of the digital evidence is admissible in court.

-The four main principles from this guide are as follows:
+Some of the main FSR principles are as follows:

 Computer Forensics Expert